Iron-Deficiency Anemia (Child)

 Follow these guidelines when caring for your child at home:

 Make sure your child eats a balanced diet with plenty of iron-rich foods.
 These include meats, fish, poultry, eggs, peas, beans, peanut butter, whole-grain bread, and raisins.
-In addition, acidic foods rich in vitamin C, such as citrus fruits, help absorb iron.
+In addition, acidic foods rich in vitamin C help to absorb iron.
+This includes citrus fruits.

-Tell your child’s caregivers and school officials of his or her condition.
+Tell your child’s caregivers and school staff of their condition.

 Follow up with your child’s healthcare provider, or as advised.